 Yet, some accidents are avoidable.
 For example, on your way home from work you rear-end a truck because the driver is on his phone and comes to a sudden complete stop.
-As a result, your car is totaled, the airbags deploy, the front end is completely gone, and you have bruises all over.
+So now your car is totaled, the airbags deploy, and you have bruises all over.

 Our Miami truck accident attorney shares how you can spot the signs of a distracted truck driver in this post.